Two Dicks at a Bar

 “I thought we were staying at your place tonight.
 What’s the problem?”
 She fastened her seat belt as I slowly backed out.

 My head was spinning.
 I couldn’t answer her right away.

 Once on the road and down the block, words came to me.
 “What the fuck, Tina?”

 “What, that guy buying me a drink?
 What’s the big deal?
 It’s free alcohol.”

 I stammered incoherently, unable to formulate a response to such glib inanity.
 Finally, “You don’t realize the kind of signals you’re sending when you accept a drink from a guy at a bar?
 To him and to me and everyone else?”

 “I can’t believe I’m explaining this.
-That’s how guys come on to girls and you showed him and me that you were receptive.”
+That’s how guys come on to girls in bars and you showed him and me that you were receptive.”

 “It’s just a drink.
 It’s free alcohol.
 You should be happy I saved you some money.”